alexalok/dotAPNS/README.md

 **Note:** dotAPNS supports certificates only in x509 format.
 You might have to convert the certificate you download from Developer Center to the supported format.

 ## 🔏 Token-based connection

+**Important:** on .NET Core 2.0, 2.1 and 2.2 you need to execute the following code once before using library: `AppContext.SetSwitch("System.Net.Http.UseSocketsHttpHandler", false);`.
+Again, this needs to be called only *once*.

 First, you need to specify some options that the library will use to create an authentication token: